EthanTBF/EnterTheDrag-Inn/README.md

 # Team Information
 Team Name: Dragons
-Members:
-Amman Kamili
-Ethan Bradley-Foo
-Nathan Pereira
-Hayes Bridges
+Members: Amman Kamili, Ethan Bradley-Foo, Nathan Pereira, Hayes Bridges

 # Game Overview
 You are a retired wizard running a magical restaurant powered by your fire-breathing dragon.
 Your goal is to survive each shift by cooking meals, serving customers, and keeping your dragon happy enough to keep the grill running.